rk134/ih8sn/README.md

 DEBUGGABLE=0
 FORCE_BASIC_ATTESTATION=1
 ```

-- Default values will be set even if its not set. or its commented in the config, Set it if you want to override that.
 - Note that if you set FORCE_BASIC_ATTESTATION=1, this will also copy patched `libkeystore-attestation-application-id.so` to your system.
 Patch can be found [here](patches)

 Notes: